bcronje/docs/docs/getting-started/troubleshooting.md

     ```

 2. Check both connected host can ping their own Enclave `Local address`.

-3. Check pings target the `Virtual address` of peer whose state is `Up`, not the `Local address`
+3. Check pings target the `Virtual address` of peer whose state is `Up`, not the `Local address`.

 4. Check the routing table is configured correctly.

     The routing table is configured automatically by Enclave so unlikely to be the source of a problem unless there are other conflicting routes already in place.
 Check for duplicate entries or conflicting routes in your routing table, or other network interfaces also using the `100.64.0.0/64` subnet.

     ```
     C:\> route print | findstr 100.64.0.0